arushiv/regulatoryAnnotations_comparisons/README.md

 # Step 4: Execute analyses
 Now change to the analysis directories and run snakemake using the respective Snakefiles.
 Each Snakefile will check for and download required data if missing as per the `Snakefile_config` in the top directory.

-Below are the analysis directories for each figure:
+Below are the analysis directories corresponding to each figure:
 ```
 ├── Fig 2A-D: `summaryStatistics`
 ├── Fig 3: `coverageChromatinStates`